 Donkey vs Elephant

-If you’ve ever wondered, as I did, how those two particular animals, the donkey vs elephant, came to be linked to a political party, you might have researched the history.
-Just in case you haven’t, I did and here’s what I found.
+You may be tired of politics, but if you’ve a sense of humor you may just like this story!
+If you’ve ever wondered, as I did, how those two particular animals, the donkey and elephant came to be the symbols of two opposing political parties, maybe you might have researched the history.
+Just in case you didn’t, I did and here’s some fun things I found.

 Almost all political cartoons show the donkey and the elephant representing the Democrat and the Republican parties.
 It began with an insult from opponents in 1828 against Andrew Jackson, that he was a jackass.
 Stubbornly, (upholding the honor of the name) he grabbed the title and ran with it, letting it be known with a donkey on his election posters.
 For the entirety of his political career and even into his retirement, he was branded with the title of jackass.
 That was fine with him, because he WAS stubborn, stood for what he thought was right, and didn’t care a whit that the name stuck.
 Strangely enough that went on to describe any person of that particular party who ran for political office.
 Do you know any stubborn jackasses, er, uh, Democrats?
 Wait!
 Don’t get peeved, you haven’t read what I have to say about the other party yet!